giacomocerquone/random-user/README.md

 If you're developing an application that will run on a server just install this module from npm: `npm install random-user`

 #### Client-Side JS
-If you want to use this library in a client-side javascript project, you can:
+If you want to use this library in a client-side javascript project, you can: <br />
-1. Simply include it: `<script src="https://rawgit.com/giacomocerquone/random-user/master/dist/random-user.js" type="text/javascript"></script>`
+1. Simply include it: `<script src="https://rawgit.com/giacomocerquone/random-user/master/dist/random-user.js" type="text/javascript"></script>` <br />
-or
+or <br />
 2. Require it in a JS file like you do on node and then use browserify to build the dependencies (useful if you're already doing this in your project in other modules)

 # Usage
-**Attention**: If you're including this in an html page, randomUser is the only way you can call the method since normally you won't have requireJS.
+**Attention**: If you're including this in an html page, 'randomUser' is the only way you can call the method since normally you won't have requireJS.

 ```javascript
 var randomUser = require('./index.js');